Frequently Asked Questions

 - Due to the incredible volunteer commitment needed to run fitting days, absolutely no fittings will be held outside these two dates.

 - Where is the Try a Bike day and the Fitting days?

-- Thanks a new partnership (details coming soon!), our new location is at 11415-168 Street.
+- Thanks to our new partnership with Goodwill Industries of Alberta, our new location is at 11415-168 Street.
 All events will now be held at this facility.

 - How much does it cost to borrow a bike?